bilalzaib2134-gif/TP53-Mutation-Classication/README.md

 # TP53 Variant Pathogenicity Prediction Using Gene-Specific Machine Learning

-> **Gene-Specific Random Forest Modeling of TP53 Variant Pathogenicity Using Domain-Aware Biological Features**
+> **Gene-Specific Prediction of TP53 Variant Pathogenicity Using a Random Forest Model with Sequence, Positional, and Functional Domain Features**

 A gene-specific Random Forest classifier for predicting pathogenicity of TP53 single-nucleotide variants, trained on expert-curated ClinVar data and benchmarked against CADD, ClinPred, SIFT, and PolyPhen-2.